7Section7/HiFi-SoRaP-vulkan/README.md

 <br/>
 <a href="https://postimages.org/" target="_blank"><img src="https://i.postimg.cc/Xvphdp7k/visual-studio-1.png" alt="visual-studio-1"/></a><br/><br/>
 <br/>
 * Check the next things when installing Visual Studio:

-    * Edit: Choose also "MSVC v141 - VS 2017 C++ x64/x86 build tools (v14.16)", as MSVC2017 is the compiler for the Qt version that will be installed.
+* Edit: Choose also "MSVC v141 - VS 2017 C++ x64/x86 build tools (v14.16)", as MSVC2017 is the supported compiler for the Qt version that will be installed.
+MSVC2019 should be also compatible, but it was not tested.

 <br/>
 <a href="https://postimg.cc/8sX4zmWQ" target="_blank"><img src="https://i.postimg.cc/rFMPghwm/visual-studio-2.png" alt="visual-studio-2"/></a><br/><br/>